SamuelTuv/pipeline-pioneer/README.md

-# pipeline-pioneer
+# Pipeline Pioneer
-Journey to create a pipeline computer on a FPGA Basys3
+Welcome to my journey to create a pipeline computer on a FPGA Basys3!